williamsyy/SparseExplanationValues/README.md

 # SparseExplanationValues

 The introduction of SEV has provided an sparse explanation for each unit based on a binary machine learning classifier and new ways to increase this sparsity explanation without its performance (like Accuracy and AUC).
-This code is used for **AISTATS 2024 Submission**, which contains implementations and Experiments for *Sparse Explanations Values (SEV)* and two optimal methods: *All-Opt* and *Vol-Opt*.
+This code is used for **AISTATS 2024**, which contains implementations and Experiments for *Sparse Explanations Values (SEV)* and two optimal methods: *All-Opt* and *Vol-Opt*.

 # Development